michael-hartmann/caps/README.md

 Using this scaling the free energy only depends on the temperature T and the geometric ratio L/R .

-This code is part of my master thesis.
-This thesis is also a good reference for libcasimir.
-It costed much time and much work to write a stable and a fast implementation.
-So, if you find this piece of code useful and you use it for plots, please consider to cite libcasimir.

 Features
 --------
  - Calculate the free energy F(T,L/R) for different separations and temperatures
  - Calculate the free energy F(T→∞,L/R) in the high temperature limit
- - Support for 80-bit extended floating point precision and quadrupole precision
  - libcasimir is fast and reliable
  - ready to use programs: you don't have to modify the code
  - libcasimir is free software – you may use it or even modify it